ldionne/mpl11/README.md

 The downside is that we end up with twice the amount of code, half of which is complete boilerplate.
 Also, this approach causes twice as many templates to be instantiated each time we unbox a data constructor, which can hurt compile-time performance.
-Fortunately, we can use self-referential boxed types to make this right.
+Fortunately, we can use self-referential boxing to make this better.

 ```cpp
 template <typename ...Elements>